ndrplz/lesser-known-python/functools_partial.md

 Since I work a lot with deep networks, the first example that came to my mind is related to the topic.
 But relax, to our purpose no domain knowledge is necessary.
 The example explains by itself.

-Let's say we want to define a convolutional neural netowrk in TensorFlow.
-If you know the topic, the following are the first three block of layers of VGG19 network.
-If you're not really into the field and you don't know what a convolution is, that's totally fine too.
-For our aim, the only important thing is that we have to repeatedly use a the `tf.layers.conv2d` function with a specific set of arguments.
+Let's say we want to define a convolutional neural network in TensorFlow.
+By the way, the following are the first three block of layers of VGG19 network, if you know what I'm talking about.
+But if you're not really into the field and you don't know what a convolution is, that's totally fine too.
+For our aim, the only important thing is that we have to repeatedly use the `tf.layers.conv2d` function with a specific set of arguments.

 Here is how our code looks like at this point:
 ```python